 - Surcharge Tax

-- the general social contribution (CSG) is payable by individuals living in France and who benefit from the compulsory health insurance
+- the general social contribution (CSG), payable by individuals living in France who benefit from the compulsory health insurance

-- the contribution to the social debt (CRDS) applies to earnings and to income from wealth.
+- the contribution to the social debt (CRDS), applied to earnings and to income from wealth.
 The territorial scope of the CRDS is the same as the CSG.
-CRDS is paid by individuals living in France who benefit from a compulsory insurance scheme
+CRDS is paid by individuals living in France who benefit from a compulsory insurance scheme.

-The information presented on this page is based on the fiscal regulations of France in 2019.
+The information presented here is based on the fiscal regulations in France in 2022.
 Visit impots.gouv.fr for more details.